Something BIG is coming

 Vision Plastics’ most advanced robotic cell yet uses a SCARA robot (visible behind guarding below the Sepro robot arm) to position lens inserts for pick-up the Sepro robot. [/caption]

 With the customer’s agreement and Sepro’s support, Hubertz and his team have developed steadily more advanced robotic cells.
 First came a cell in which lenses (moulded elsewhere in the plant) are positioned manually into a nest on a rotary table and a camera is used to verify that the lens layout corresponds to the mould layout.
 (Different tables are used for different moulds, depending on the size and orientation of the lenses and the layout of the various moulds.)
-Then, the table rotates so that a
+Then, the table rotates so that a Sepro S5-25 robot can pick up the lenses from the rotary table and move into the mould space.
+As each cycle completes, the robot vertical arm descends to remove and hold the finished products before rotating to insert the lenses for the next mould cycle.
+As the mould closes, the robot places the finished parts into a marking station where each is laser-etched before being sent on a conveyor to the packaging station.

 “Here we are really using automation not only to improve our efficiency and quality,” Hubertz explains.
 “We are also adding additional value by helping our customer improve their product.”